 Snow Day Short Stories for Speech Therapy

-If you struggle with creating 4-5 word short stories, I have a set of Snow Day Short Stories that are NO PREP!
-This resource also includes leveled worksheets, so that you can use the same story with students at different language and comprehension levels.
-You can snag this resource HERE or click the images above.
+If you struggle with creating 4-5-word short stories, I have a set of Snow Day Short Stories that are NO PREP!
+This resource also includes leveled worksheets, so you can use the same story with students at different language and comprehension levels.

 Digital Sequencing Materials to Build Language

-If you are needing more digital sequencing activities that have a focus on teaching tier II vocabulary and have extension activities, check out these sequencing Boom Cards™.
+If you need more digital sequencing activities that have a focus on teaching tier II vocabulary and have extension activities, check out these sequencing Boom Cards™.
 There are sequencing activity sets for a winter theme.
 You can work on wrapping a present, building a snowman, baking cookies, or making hot chocolate.
-You can also grab a winter sequencing set for getting dressed for the snow and a snowball fight HERE.
+You can also grab a winter sequencing set for getting dressed for the snow and a snowball fight.

 What resources and materials do you use for winter short stories?
 I would love to know of any apps, books, or websites that have winter themed short stories.
 Share in the comments!